 All articles contain visual elements, including featured videos and images.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.

 Digital Literacy contains dozens of high-interest videos that bring the content to life and support visual learners.
-All videos are designed to work with Flash or HTML5 compatible browsers using the H264 codec.
+The videos are designed to work in all compatible browsers (see System Requirements above for details).

 Text-to-speech can be activated in two ways.
 First, by clicking the Listen button at the top of each article section.
 This will open a window that displays the play controls, settings, and a “No Sound” link in case the audio does not play.
 Text-to-speech is also activated by selecting text in an article and clicking the pop-up button.